 There may be other brand names for this medicine.

 Adoxa, Adoxa Pak 1/150, Alodox, Avidoxy, Avidoxy DK, Doryx, Monodox, Morgidox 1X100MG, Morgidox 2X100MG, NutriDox Convenience, Ocudox Convenience Kit, Oracea, Oraxyl, Periostat, Vibramycin Calcium

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to doxycycline or to any tetracycline antibiotic (such as minocycline).
-Do not use this medicine if you are pregnant or planning to become pregnant, or if you are breastfeeding.
-Do not give this medicine to children under 8 years old because it can permanently change tooth color.
+You should not use this medicine if you have had an allergic reaction to doxycycline or to any similar medicines, such as minocycline, tetracycline, or Sumycin®.
+Do not use this medicine if you are pregnant or planning to become pregnant, or breastfeeding.
+Do not give this medicine to children younger than 8 years of age because it can permanently change the color of the tooth.

 How to Use This Medicine

 Capsule, Long Acting Capsule, Liquid, Tablet, Delayed Release Tablet